mail us | mail this page

 Subnets

-Subnets are simply an administrative convenience and allow a method of splitting the host part of the address into smaller pieces by changing the value of the Class Netmask.
-When this is done the Netmask is sometimes called a Subnetmask.
+Subnets are simply an administrative convenience and provide a method of splitting the host part of the address into smaller pieces by changing the value of the Class Netmask.
+When this is done the Netmask is usually called a Subnetmask.
 In general we have two rules for Net/Subnetmasks:

 1. If there is a 1 in the Net/Subnetmask it is part of the Network address, if there is a zero it is part of the host address